Koyama-Tsubasa/AES/README.md

 # AES

-It is the small C code of AES.
+It is the easy C code of AES.